-Zinc supplement in diabetes can be very useful to control blood sugar levels, according to numerous studies.
+Zinc supplementation in diabetes can be very useful to control blood sugar levels according to numerous studies.
 In general, diabetics are at a high risk of Zinc deficiency due to a variety of factors discussed in this post.
 Zinc is a trace mineral that is very important for the normal functioning of the cell.

 Can Zinc Supplementation in Diabetes be Helpful?

 Both animal and human studies show beneficial effects of zinc supplementation in diabetes.
 In an animal study (1), researchers gave Zinc to Type 2 diabetic mice for 4 weeks.
 They observed Zinc was able to lower blood glucose in these diabetic mice.
 In addition, there was a reduction in insulin resistance, the root cause of Type 2 diabetes.
 Researchers noticed even more benefits of Zinc supplementation beyond blood sugar levels.
 There was significant weight loss and a decrease in high blood pressure .